-A Note About Forms: Contact your insurance company for information about additional forms they may use for exclusion or inclusion of coverage.
+Notes About Forms: Be sure to check with your insurance company for additional forms they may use for inclusion and exclusion.

 Contractors: If you use independent contractors in your business, make sure you agree up front and in writing who is responsible for carrying workers’ compensation insurance.
 You will be responsible for the insurance if the independent contractor (1) doesn’t have coverage, or (2) does not meet the definition of a contractor under law.
 It is important to understand that the independent contractor needs coverage any time they have a worker on the job, even temporarily.

 - The law does not require a single individual acting as a contractor to carry workers’ compensation insurance, but any contractor with one or more employees must provide coverage for those employees.
 Contractors who carry insurance should be able to show you a document called a certificate of workers’ compensation insurance as verification, as distinguished from many other types of certificates of insurance.
 Make sure the period of time covered by the certificate is sufficient to complete the project.
 If you have any reason to question the certificate, you should call the insurance company that issued it.